 Places like Smarty Paws offer indoor agility, boot camps, obedience and even service dog training.
 You can attend some of the classes with your dog, but they also have combo daycare/training programs for your dog while you are at work.

 Look for planned events.

 There are a number of weekly and monthly events that take place indoors or in the evening.
 A good resource for finding pet events is Las Vegas Pet Scene Magazine.
-A few upcoming events include Reading with Rascal and Yoga with Rover.
+A few annual events include Reading with Rascal and Yoga with Rover.

 Consider a Spa Day.

 The summer heat can leave your pets dirty and sweaty.
 There seems to be a groomer on every corner now, but for the ultimate spa experience try taking your dog to Shaggy Chic.
 They offer services like paw-dicures, blueberry facials, teeth brushing, foot massages and more.
 They of course offer the must have haircut and blow dry as well.
 Does your cat need a spa day too?
 Try Hair of the Dog full service grooming salon with a self-serve dog wash, dog daycare, & cat grooming.